Need help with the George Washington essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 If you intend to major at the School of Media and Public Affairs, you will need to submit an additional writing supplement (also covered in this post).

-For this essay, we will guide you through the essay prompts and offer some ideas on how to approach it.
+For the GW supplement, we will guide you through the essay prompts and offer some ideas on how to approach each one.